| Endymion MailMan Installation

 server and trying it, then don't worry.
 The road ahead is still

+pretty short and simple.
 If you are using a Unix server, as most

 people will be, then you should take a look at our Unix